By Andy Joel

 Gauge: 31.75 mm

-The third most popular scale in O gauge, which is about twice the size of OO, so your four coaches and a tank engine will be eight foot long.
+The third most popular scale in O gauge, which is nearly twice the size of OO, so your four coaches and a tank engine will be seven foot long.
 Clearly if you are running passenger trains, you need a lot of space.

 O gauge is excellent for small, super-detailed scenes.
-Preston & District MRS has no O gauge layouts, but you might want to talk to Preston O Gauge Group; they ran running days every month (but not during lockdown!), and is worth a look just to see what they do.
+Preston & District MRS has no O gauge layouts, but is considering building one.
+You might also want to talk to Preston O Gauge Group; they hold running days every month (but not during lockdown!), and is worth a look just to see what they do.

 As all three of the above have a gauge that is slightly out of scale, there are alternatives that seek to rectify that.